PhillipGstone/PhillipGstone/README.md

 ### Hi there.
 I'm Phillip Nice to meet you

-- 🌱 I’m currently learning: Web Develpment with Code Nation.
+- 🌱 I finished a masters Web Develpment course with Code Nation.

 <!--
 **PhillipGstone/PhillipGstone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.